wrightrocket/python300/README.md

 # python300
-Third week of python examples
+Third week of python examples from docs.python.org